wlillisdev/tasty_tipples/README.md

 # <img src="assets/readme/marketing_icon.png" alt="marketing" width="45"/>  Web Marketing

 ## Target Audience
- Tasty Tipples is Business to Customer business model.
+ Tasty Tipples is a Business to Customer business model.
 Our Target market currently is male and female aged between 25 to 50 located in Ireland.
 Once the shop is established, we will be aiming our sights on high value clients on the world market with our high-end spirits made in Ireland

 ## Marketing Mix
-  We have decided to adopt a multi prong approach to digital marketing to target our audience.
+  We have decided to adopt a multi prong approach to launch Tasty Tipples.
 A mixture of paid and organic methods will be adopted to get quick and consistent traffic and sales to the new website.
 The staff are already proficient in all elements of social media.
 They will manage this internally; they will leverage content creation and short form video content to gain brand awareness and drive traffic to the site.
 Due to lack of knowledge and time some services will be outsourced such as paid marketing, email marketing and SEO.
 With this multi-channel approach, it will drive short-, medium- and long-term growth for Tasty Tipples.

 ## Social Media